Store Regulations

 4. These Regulations have been developed in accordance with the provisions of applicable law, including:

-2. of the Act of 30 May 2014 on consumer rights,
+2. Act of 30 May 2014 on consumer rights,

-4. Act of April 23, 1964 - Civil Code.
+4. Act of 23 April 1964 – Civil Code.

-3. Placing an order in an online store is tantamount to accepting the content of the Regulations and a commitment to comply with it.
+3. Placing an Order in the Online Store is tantamount to accepting the Terms and Conditions and undertaking to comply with them.

 § 2.